hchandru/PHP2550_Project1/README.md

 -   Self-regulation in child (self-reported average cognitive reappraisal (CR) and expressive suppression (ES) scores on the Emotion Regulation Questionnaire),
 -   ADHD in child (SWAN scores on the inattentive and hyperactive items),
 -   ASD in child (absence, presence or suspicion)

+### Files

+PHP_2550_Project_1_Final.Rmd is an R Markdown file containing the code and report pertaining to this analysis.